Cubs vs. Giants Player Props Betting Odds

 MLB Props Today: Chicago Cubs

-- Justin Steele (15-3) will take to the mound for the Cubs and make his 26th start of the season.
+- The Cubs will hand the ball to Kyle Hendricks (5-7) for his 20th start of the season.

+- He has earned a quality start 10 times in 19 starts this season.

-- Steele has pitched five or more innings in 13 straight games and will look to extend that streak.
+- Hendricks has pitched five or more innings in five straight games and will look to extend that streak.

-- He has finished six appearances without allowing an earned run in 25 chances this season.
+- He has two appearances this season with zero earned runs allowed out of his 19 chances this season.

 |Opponent